Men's major golf championships: Significance

-Independent organizations, and not the PGA Tour, operate each of the majors; The Players Championship is the tour's most important event.
+Independent organizations, and not the PGA Tour, operate each of the majors.
 Three of the four majors take place in the United States.
 The Masters is played at the same course, Augusta National Golf Club, every year, while the other three rotate courses (the Open Championship, however, is always played on a links course).
 Each of the majors has a distinct history, and they are run by four separate golf organizations, but their special status is recognized worldwide.
 Major championship winners receive the maximum possible allocation of 100 points from the Official World Golf Ranking, which is endorsed by all of the main tours, and major championship prize money is official on the three richest regular (i.e. under-50) golf tours, the PGA Tour, European Tour and Japan Golf Tour.

-The Players historically has offered a prize pool as large as or larger than the majors, because the PGA Tour wants its most important event to be as attractive.
+The top prizes of each of the majors are not actually the largest in golf, being surpassed by The Players Championship, three of the four World Golf Championships events (the HSBC Champions, promoted to WGC status in 2009, has a top prize comparable to that of the majors), and some other invitational events.
+The Players Championship historically has offered a prize pool as large as or larger than the majors, because the PGA Tour wants its most important event to be as attractive.
 Although the majors are considered prestigious due to their history and traditions, besides The Players there are still other non-"major" tournaments which prominently feature top players competing for purses meeting or exceeding those of the four traditional majors, such as the European Tour's DP World Tour Championship, Dubai, and World Golf Championships.
 With its large prize fund of any golf event and role as PGA Tour's flagship tournament, The Players is frequently considered to be an unofficial "fifth major" by players and critics.
 After the announcement that the Evian Masters would be recognized as the fifth women's major by the LPGA Tour, players objected to the concept of having a fifth men's major, owing to the long-standing traditions that the existing four have established.

-Distinctive characteristics of majors

-Because each major was developed and is run by a different organization, each has characteristics that sets it apart.
-These involve the character of the courses used, the composition of the field, and other idiosyncrasies.